cypress-io/cypress-documentation/content/api/commands/visit.md

 #### Visit local file when `baseUrl` is set

 If you have `baseUrl` set, but need to visit a local file in a single test or a group of tests, set the `baseUrl` to `null` by using [a test-test configuration override](/guides/references/configuration#Test-time-overrides).
-Imagine our `cypress.json` file:
+Given our `cypress.json` file:

 ```json
 {